nastacio/nastacio.github.io/_posts/2025-01-12-technote-k8s-node-drain.md

 **Important:** The drain operation cordons the node to prevent new workloads from being scheduled to that node, so it is important to remember to uncordon the node in the end.

-To start cautiously, one shuld use the `--dry-run=client` parameter to simulate the operation:
+To start cautiously, one should use the `--dry-run=client` parameter to simulate the operation:

 Note we do not want to evict the other daemonset pods in the node, so we should always use the `--ignore-daemonset` flag in this scenario: